Revisiting the Optimal PMU Placement Problem in Multi-Machine Power Networks: Observability-based OPP in Power Networks

 Submodular set maximization problem is still considered an NP-hard integer program.
-A common computationally tractable approach that achieves a sub-optimal solution for maximizing monotone increasing\footnote{A set function $\mathcal{F} : 2^V \rightarrow \mathbb{R}$ is monotone increasing if $\forall \; A,B \subseteq V$ the following holds true; $A \subseteq B \rightarrow \mathcal{F}(A) \leq \mathcal{F}(B)$} submodular functions can be performed by a greedy heuristics approach.
-Solving the OPP under a greedy approach yields sub-optimal solutions that are at least $(1-1/e) = 63\%$ of the optimal solution~\cite{Calinescu2016}.
+A common computationally tractable approach that achieves a suboptimal solution for maximizing monotone increasing\footnote[2]{A set function $\mathcal{F} : 2^V \rightarrow \mathbb{R}$ is monotone increasing if $\forall \; A,B \subseteq V$ the following holds true; $A \subseteq B \rightarrow \mathcal{F}(A) \leq \mathcal{F}(B)$} submodular functions can be performed by a greedy heuristic approach.
+Solving the OPP under a greedy approach yields suboptimal solutions that are at least $(1-1/e) = 63\%$ of the optimal solution~\cite{Calinescu2016}.